 JS: Put simply, while marijuana and hemp are both plants of the same species, Cannabis Sativa L., hemp is different in that it contains only minute levels of the cannabinoid THC, which is the one that produces a psychoactive effect.
 Marijuana is high in THC, while hemp is high in non-psychoactive compounds like CBD.
 Hemp and CBD are also legal federally, while marijuana is legal only in certain states.

 HJ: Cannabidiol (CBD) is a "smart" molecule, an adaptogen, a regulator, and a modulator.
 CBD acts in a comprehensive and dynamic fashion, depending on the situation and location in the brain or body.
 There is a plethora of physiological benefits.
 Research1 has found that CBD generally acts to promote homeostasis (i.e., balance), situationally reducing inflammation and decreasing blood pressure (if it is too high), just to name a few examples.

 Can it help with anxiety and insomnia?

-HJ: Research reveals a close and dynamic relationship between CBD, the central nervous system, ECS (the endocannabinoid system) and various neurotransmitters.
-Although CBD is not intoxicating, it can positively affect mood by acting on serotonin receptors (5HT1A), regulating GABA (involved in anxiety) and glutamate (an excitatory neurotransmitter), and more.
+HJ: Research reveals2 a close and dynamic relationship between CBD, the central nervous system, ECS (the endocannabinoid system) and various neurotransmitters.
+Although CBD is not intoxicating, it can positively affect mood by acting on serotonin receptors3 (5HT1A), regulating GABA4 (involved in anxiety) and glutamate5 (an excitatory neurotransmitter), and more.
 It not only acts on the ECS and respective receptors, especially CB2 but also affects the systems that control the aforementioned neurotransmitters.